gnosis/GECO/Proposals/Linkdrop.md

 ### Team description

 1. Most of us intially met at the Status Hackathon before Devcon 4 where we won two first prizes, for building the [onbotting.eth webapp](https://www.youtube.com/watch?v=K67dOixMBWI&t=).
-Prior to that tha Mikhail and Aritom had develped earlier versions of eth2.io and Volca
+Prior to that Mikhail and Artiom had develped earlier versions of eth2.io and Volca
-2. Since then we together created the [cryptoxmas.xyz NFT charity](https://cryptoxmas.xyz/) and raised roughly 18 ETH to Venezuelans utilizing linkdrops and a Giveth campaign.
+2. Since then we together created the [cryptoxmas.xyz NFT charity for Venezuela](https://cryptoxmas.xyz/) and raised roughly 18 ETH to Venezuelans utilizing linkdrops and a Giveth campaign.
 3. We have now developed the gasless-webwallet, and began on our roadmap to generalize the linkdrop protocol.

-We described [a bit about us and our story](https://medium.com/@Gfriiis/linkdrops-an-open-source-standard-for-invite-digital-asset-links-on-ethereum-29f34b3fa5ec) in this blogpost
+We described [a bit about us and our story](https://medium.com/@Gfriiis/linkdrops-an-open-source-standard-for-invite-digital-asset-links-on-ethereum-29f34b3fa5ec) in this blogpost.

 ### Timeline, Milestones and Deliverables